siawashh/VHDL_SPI_master_and_Test_Bench/README.md

 // Will also receive byte data one bit at a time on MISO.
 // Any data on input byte will be shipped out on MOSI.
 # Test bench code will..
-#   teste the protocol with a few senario
+test the protocol with a few senario
 # this is a tested and standard VHDL code + test bench for SPI (Serial Peripheral Interface) Master